IodizedSalt/DesignPatterns_InventoryApp/src/README.md

 - Factory

-- Strategy
+- strategy.strategy

 - Null Object

-- Memento
+- memento.memento

-`ItemFactory` generates different types of `Vegetables`, `Fruits`, `Meats`, and `Spices`
+`main.ItemFactory` generates different types of `Vegetables`, `Fruits`, `Meats`, and `Spices`

-`Strategy` determines what questions to ask depending on the item being added
+`strategy.strategy` determines what questions to ask depending on the item being added

 `Null Object` returns a null object if an invalid strategy is selected

-`Memento` keeps track of inventory state and returns previous state if an item is deleted
+`memento.memento` keeps track of inventory state and returns previous state if an item is deleted